 - Promote the design and production of plastics and plastic products that optimise use and recycling;

 - Achieve all of this in a cost-effective manner.

 The two-phase plastics strategy prioritises better design of plastics packaging, increased reuse and recycling, advocates for better consumer education and calls for improved data flows and evidence.

-Under Phase 1 of the strategy, we developed our Repak Members’ Plastic Pledge, which now has over 115 Repak Member signatories, pledging to five key objectives.
+Under the first Phase of the strategy, we developed our Repak Members’ Plastic Pledge, which now has over 140 Repak Member signatories, pledging to five key objectives.